dancingCamel/WHO-Mortality-Data-API/README.md

 # WHO Mortality Data API

 An API to allow easier querying of the World Health Organization's Mortality Data.

-Data drawn from the WHO ICD-10 (parts 1 and 2) raw data file (Downloaded from https://www.who.int/healthinfo/statistics/mortality_rawdata/en/ in November 2019).
+Data drawn from the WHO ICD-10 (parts 1 and 2) raw data file (Downloaded from https://www.who.int/healthinfo/statistics/mortality_rawdata/en/, November 2019).

 This API returns in JSON format.

 ## Data available
 The following datasets are available for searching:
 - Country list and country codes
 - Country populations
 - ICD-10 codes *not implemented*
 - Mortality (cause of death) numbers *not implemented*